What are fixed-income investments?

 Fixed-income investments pay interest in fixed amounts, at specified times.

-Fixed-income investments play a role in almost any diversified portfolio mix because they pay a fixed amount according to a set schedule.
-We offer a range of fixed-income investment products including municipal bonds, corporate bonds, treasury bonds and agency bonds, along with certificates of deposit.
+Fixed-income investments play a role in almost any diversified portfolio because they pay a fixed amount according to a set schedule.
+We offer a range of fixed-income products including municipal bonds, corporate bonds, treasury bonds, agency bonds and certificates of deposits.

 How fixed-income investments work

-Fixed-income investments are types of fixed investments, such as bonds, where you lend money in exchange for regular interest payments and the return of your principal investment after maturity.
-Because fixed-income investments come with regular interest payments, they aren't subject to the same volatility as investments like stocks, ETFs, or mutual funds.
+Fixed-income investments such as bonds, are securities where you lend money in exchange for regular interest payments and the return of your principal investment at maturity.
+Because fixed-income investments have regular interest payments, they aren't subject to the same volatility as investments in stocks, ETFs, or mutual funds.
 Fixed-income investments are seen as safe and stable when compared to most other investment types.

-As an example, the government may offer a Treasury note with a 4.5% rate for $10,000 with a 10-year maturity rate.
-During this 10-year period, you would receive regular payments based on the rate and the face value of the bond.
-So, at 4.5%, a $10,000 10-year note would yield $450 annually.
-After 10 years, you would then be repaid the original $10,000 investment while earning a total of $4,500 in interest over those 10 years.
+As an example, the U.S. government may offer a Treasury note with a 4.5% coupon with a 10-year maturity.
+During this 10-year period, you would receive regular payments based on the coupon and the face value of the bond.
+If you invested $10,000 in a 10-year note with a 4.5% coupon, you would receive $450 annually.
+At maturity you would be repaid the original $10,000 investment in addition to the interest payments you received over the life of the bond, $4,500 total.

 Fixed-income investments examples

-There are various types of fixed-income investments available, with each offering its own set of benefits.
-These are some of the most popular forms of fixed-income investments.
+There are various types of fixed-income investments available, each offering its own set of benefits.

 Municipal bonds